Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Monte Carlo tree search for combinatorial optimization

 \subsection{Generalizability}

-\blue{Although it is clear that the proposed algorithm could in principle be applied to any optimization problem where the decision variables all have finite domains, it might work better on certain problems than on others.
+Although it is clear that the proposed algorithm could in principle be applied to any optimization problem where the decision variables all have finite domains, it might work better on certain problems than on others.
 In this subsection we will briefly highlight several desirable properties of a problem that make it well-suited for the proposed algorithm.
 First, the algorithm can be expected to perform better when the domains of the decision variables are not too big.
 This is the case, because in order to learn for a particular decision variable which value assignments tend to yield better solutions, all possible value assignments to that variable should be tried out at least once and preferably several times.
 Recall that for every edge $(v,w)$ the value $averageObjectiveFunctionValue(v,w)$ is stored to guide the algorithm in the selection phase and this value gets more accurate as more iterations are performed.
 Hence, the average branching factor of the tree should not be too high.
 However, the number of decision variables (i.e. the depth of the tree) is a somewhat less limiting factor, as will also become more clear in Section \ref{computationalResults}.
-Second, using stronger domain reduction rules will likely have a positive effect on the algorithm's performance.
+Second, using stronger domain reduction rules will likely have a positive effect on the algorithm's performance and problems for which strong domain reduction rules are available are better suited for the algorithm.
 This is immediately linked to the first point, because strong domain reduction rules can eliminate more values from the domains of variables.
 Third, the tightness of the bounds used for pruning subtrees and the complexity of computing them both play an important role in the algorithm.
-In case the bounds are more tight, larger parts of the search space can be eliminated, allowing the algorithm to focus on more promising parts of the search space.
+In case tight bounds are available, large parts of the search space can be eliminated, allowing the algorithm to focus on more promising parts of the search space.
 The complexity of computing the bounds has an immediate effect on the number of iterations that the algorithm can perform in a given time.
-Usually it takes more time to compute stronger bounds, so it is important that a good trade-off between tightness and complexity is found.}
+Usually it takes more time to compute stronger bounds, so it is important that a good trade-off between tightness and complexity is found.